 Rolling mill adjustable rollers

 Rolling mills are handy tools for jewelry artists and goldsmiths.
 They allow for precise control of the thickness of metal sheets and wire.
 Adjustable rollers on a rolling mill enable the artist to form the metal to the desired thickness without having to heat the metal first.
 This is a huge time saver!
-Rolling mills are also great for texture: by running different types of metal through the rollers you can create interesting surface textures on your jewelry pieces.
+Rolling mills are also great for texture: You can create exciting surface textures on your jewelry pieces by running different types of metal through the rollers.

-Using a rolling mill, you simply feed your sheet or wire through the rollers.
+You feed your sheet or wire through the rollers using a rolling mill.
 The top roller is called the “idle” roller and doesn’t move.
 The bottom roller is called the “drive” roller and turns.
 You can set the space between the rollers by adjusting the knob at the end of the mill.
 The smaller the space, the thicker your metal will be.

 Most rolling mills come with two flat rollers, but some have grooved rollers for wire or texture plates for texture.
 You can usually buy extra rollers for your mill, depending on what you want to do with it.